ntawil/DataCamp-Certification/README.md

 > - The sales team provided time estimations for each occurence of a sales method:
 >   - mail = 0 min
 >   - email+call = 10 min
->   - call = 30 min.
+>   - call = 30 min
-> By grouping each sale by sales method and taking the sum, a countplot shows total hours and total revenue per sales_method.
+> - By grouping each sale by sales method and taking the sum, a countplot shows total hours and total revenue per sales_method.
 > 3. Sales Method Performance over 6 weeks
 > - Narrowing in on revenue, I created a scatterplot of each sale grouped by weeks_since_launch (6 total groups), and colored each point by sales_method.
 This showed distinct revenue growth patterns for each sales_method individually, and as part of the overall sales strategy.
 > - The average sale generated more revenue every week for each sales method, where email+call outperformed email and call respectively.
 Combining with previous explorations, I noted the average revenue per sales_method transaction: